pdfcpu/pdfcpu/getting_started/common_flags.md

 Enables verbose logging on the standard output.<br>
 Please use this flag to [report a bug](https://github.com/hhrutter/pdfcpu/issues).

+## quiet, q

+Disables all output to the stdOut.

 ## pages, p

 A comma separated list of expressions defining the [selected pages](page_selection.md) of a PDF input file.